AMReX-Fusion/Furnace/Docs/source/problem_setups.rst

      compared to a semi-analytic solution described in :cite:`lowrieedwards`.

-   * ``RadFront``: This is the optically-thin streaming of a radiation front problem demonstrated originally in Furnace in :cite:`FurnaceII`.
+   * ``RadFront``: This is the optically-thin streaming of a radiation front problem demonstrated originally in Logi in :cite:`LogiII`.

-   * ``RadShestakovBolstad``: This is a linear multigroup diffusion test problem first described by :cite:`SHESTAKOV2005` and demonstrated in Furnace in :cite:`FurnaceIII`.
+   * ``RadShestakovBolstad``: This is a linear multigroup diffusion test problem first described by :cite:`SHESTAKOV2005` and demonstrated in Logi in :cite:`LogiIII`.

    * ``RadSourceTest``: Test the implementation of the source terms in the gray radiation solver.
 This does the "relaxation to thermal equilibrium" test as described in :cite:`swestymyra:2009`  (originally described in :cite:`turnerstone2001`).

-   * ``RadSphere``: This is a multigroup radiating sphere test problem with an analytic solution, described in :cite:`graziani:2008` and :cite:`swestymyra:2009` and shown in Furnace in :cite:`FurnaceIII`.
+   * ``RadSphere``: This is a multigroup radiating sphere test problem with an analytic solution, described in :cite:`graziani:2008` and :cite:`swestymyra:2009` and shown in Logi in :cite:`LogiIII`.

-   * ``RadSuOlson``: This is a non-equlibrium Marshak wave test described in :cite:`suolson:1996` and shown in Furnace in :cite:`FurnaceII`.
+   * ``RadSuOlson``: This is a non-equlibrium Marshak wave test described in :cite:`suolson:1996` and shown in Logi in :cite:`LogiII`.

-   * ``RadSuOlsonMG``: This is a multigroup version of ``RadSuOlson`` described in :cite:`suolson:1999` and shown in Furnace in :cite:`FurnaceIII`.
+   * ``RadSuOlsonMG``: This is a multigroup version of ``RadSuOlson`` described in :cite:`suolson:1999` and shown in Logi in :cite:`LogiIII`.

-   * ``RadThermalWave``: A thermal wave test adapted from :cite:`howellgreenough:2003` and shown in Furnace in :cite:`FurnaceII`.
+   * ``RadThermalWave``: A thermal wave test adapted from :cite:`howellgreenough:2003` and shown in Logi in :cite:`LogiII`.

 * ``reacting_tests``:

-   * ``bubble_convergence``: a reacting bubble problem designed for measuring the convergence of the reactive hydro algorithms in Furnace.
-This was used in :cite:`furnace-sdc`.
+   * ``bubble_convergence``: a reacting bubble problem designed for measuring the convergence of the reactive hydro algorithms in Logi.
+This was used in :cite:`logi-sdc`.

    * ``reacting_bubble``: A reacting bubble in a stratified white dwarf atmosphere.
 This problem was featured in the Maestro reaction paper :cite:`maestro:III`.

-   * ``reacting_convergence``: a simple reacting hydrodynamics problem for measuring convergence, used in :cite:`furnace-sdc`.
+   * ``reacting_convergence``: a simple reacting hydrodynamics problem for measuring convergence, used in :cite:`logi-sdc`.

 * ``science``: